What Is a Decentralized Autonomous Organization (DAO)?

 Without a central authority, a DAO’s governance system relies on its members and their active participation in developing the organization.
 Logistically, this is coordinated through smart contracts and token economies.

 Smart contracts are self-executing programs that lay the foundation for a DAO’s decision-making protocols.
 They create a fully transparent, trustless environment by encoding an arbitrary set of rules on top of which these collaboration hubs automate their operations, recording every decision and transaction on the blockchain.
 Once the rules go live, they can only be changed by a majority vote.
-Because the code is safeguarded by encryption on a public, widely distributed ledger, tampering with it — perhaps, to access the treasury stash vaulted behind it — would fail.

 Smart contracts work in tandem with token economies to facilitate electoral systems.
 Voting powers are relative to a member’s level of investment in the DAO, typically determined by the amount of native tokens a member holds.
 Other metrics, such as the amount of time spent on a network, are considered viable measurements for user contribution by some platforms.
-Regardless of wallet size, all stakeholders are encouraged to vote on initiatives and proposals that shape the direction of the organization.

 Types of DAOs (With Examples)